-5. Small business concerns that are majority-owned by venture capital operating companies, hedge funds, or private equity firms are not eligible for funding under the FOA.
+- 5. Small business concerns that are majority-owned by venture capital operating companies, hedge funds, or private equity firms are not eligible for funding under this FOA. - SBC's submitting to both the SBIR and STTR programs must meet eligibility requirements of both SBIR and STTR applicants.